boomskats/woahland/README.md

 ```

 ### Build

+This is kinda what the quick-start.sh does already:

 1. **Download the Viture Linux SDK** from Viture's official sources
 2. **Extract the SDK** and note the location of `libviture_one_sdk.so` and headers